aigatech/AppliedResearchOAfa2025/submissions/readme.md

 cd submissions
 ```

-2. Create virtual environment (.venv), preferably through cmd + shift + p => "Python: create environment" in VsCode or through the terminal.
+2 (OPTIONAL).
+Create virtual environment (.venv), preferably through cmd + shift + p => "Python: create environment" in VsCode or through the terminal.
 Make sure to activate the environment by running

 ```bash